Welcome to Aslanspaw Maine Coons

 a.
 Food - Dry - Free feed

-Kittens - Royal Canin Baby Cat or Iams Kitten
+Kittens - Royal Canin Baby Cat.

-Go, Instinct, Now, Royal Canin Maine Coon.
+ProPlan Hairball or Royal Canin Maine Coon.

 Kittens/Cats like people, are what they eat.
-No gravies
+No gravies unless they

-unless they are made without glutens.
-I do not feed
+are made without gluten.
+I do not feed more than 4 servings of fish

-I feed both my kittens and adults Blue Ridge Kitten
+I feed both my kittens and adults Blue Ridge Kitten Grind Raw Meat

-Grind Raw Meat with their canned food.
-This is an
+with their canned food.
+This is an excellent source of protein.
+Ask

-any supplements needed.
+Blue Ridge about any supplements needed.
 Cats/kittens must have

-taurine in their diet.
+taurine and salmon oil in their diet.

 Contact information:

-www.bestofbreedllc.com ,
+https://bestinshownaturals.com/ ,

 14725 K, Flint Lee Rd,